marikgoldstein/courant_diffusion/README.md

 Main point of repo is to help Courant people start small projects.

 The code captures many small details / tips from collaborators (Valentin de Bortoli, Raghav Singhal, Michael Albergo, Nick Boffi, Jiaxin Shi, Will Grathwohl, Willis Ma, Saining Xie, etc)

+# Some exercises

+- Try switching out the uniform time sampler for the logit normal time sampler
+- Try switching the model type or target type
+- Try adding a dataset
+- Try adding a data augmentation

 # the loss function